J0hnMatrix/haproxy-configuration/README.md

 # haproxy-configuration
-This repo contain a HAProxy configuration
+This repo contain a HAProxy 2.1 configuration
+Some elements can be activated depending of the backends